django-helpdesk/django-helpdesk/docs/index.rst

 Licensing
 ---------
 django-helpdesk is released under the BSD license, however it packages 3rd party applications which may be using a different license.
-More details can be found in the :doc:`license documentation`.
+More details can be found in the :doc:`license` documentation.

 Dependencies
 ------------